wojciechszmelczerczyk/login-page-ui-tests/docs/custom/login-function.md

 ## Code

+Function check if user provided data, if so data is written to input fields.
+Then button is submitted.
+However, if user didn't provide any data, just submit button.

 ```typescript
 Cypress.Commands.add("login", (username: string, password: string) => {
   // if user provide some username and password data, type and submit